thexqin/lic-ast-condo-sales-analysis2/README.md

 ## 📊 Expanded Key Findings: Resale Dynamics in Skyline Tower

-The analysis within `skyline_tower_resale_analysis.ipynb` (specifically the resale section) reveals several intriguing patterns and provides concrete examples of property value changes and ownership shifts:
+The analysis within the notebook, specifically the resale section, reveals several intriguing patterns and provides concrete examples of property value changes and ownership shifts:

   * **Varied Resale Performance**: We observe a mix of outcomes in the secondary market.
 Some units demonstrate **price appreciation** over time, reflecting potential capital gains for sellers.
 Conversely, other units may show a decrease in sale price or relatively stable values, indicating market fluctuations or specific unit characteristics.
       * *Example of Appreciation:* Unit with aptno **1611** shows a sale from **$1,862,500 (2021-03-24)** to **$2,240,000 (2024-11-01)**, indicating a notable increase in value over approximately 43.9 months.